-Loha Prasat also known as the Metal Castle is inside the compound.
+Loha Prasat is inside the compound It is also known as the Metal Castle.
 The Loha Prasat is a multi-tiered 36-meter structure with 37 black metal spires, signifying the 37 virtues toward enlightenment.
 There were two other Loha Prasat’s in India and Sri Lanka though neither still exist.
 The Loha Prasat has been submitted to UNESCO for listing as a world heritage site.

 The Metal Castle consists of 7 floors and 3 levels of spires, the bottom one has 24 spires, the middle one 12 and the top level has 1 spire.
 There are five towers.
 The outer, middle and center towers all contain large black iron spires.
 The outer tower is the widest, the next one smaller, the next one even smaller so that it creates a pyramid-shaped structure.
 On the ground floor, there are narrow corridors and a museum detailing the castle’s history.